 Your grading scheme-chosen at the time of enrollment-is either a Letter Grade or Satisfactory/Unsatisfactory Grade.
 You can switch grading schemes by submitting a request to the Registrar on or before the deadline.
-The deadline for Summer 2024 is July 24.
+The deadline for Summer 202 is July 3 for Session 1 and July 25 for Session 2.